DinaraAya/Chatbot/README.md

 1.Download the zip file from github and extract it (Note: Do not clone repository, as it has large file that is not cloneable)

-#1a.
+1a.
 Open a terminal of your choice

 2. Navigate into the project directory if not in it already cd Chatbot-main

 3. Server Setup
 3a.
-Navigate to the server directory cd server
+Navigate to the server directory d server

 3b.
 Install Node.js dependencies
 npm install